denised/nextferry/testplan.md

 * Does the application start with MainPage?
 Does it look right?
 * Do departure times scroll horizontally?
 * Does the East / West toggle work?
-* Does the "East" / "West" text fade in when the toggle is used?
 * Does each navigation item on MainPage take you to the appropriate page?
-  * [i][!] button to the corresponding RoutePage?
+  * Route name to the corresponding RoutePage?
   * Application bar icon to ChooseRoutes?
   * Application bar icon to Settings?
   * Application bar icon to Info?